 We had to cut off the end of the bolts with hack saw to shorten them up a bit and used a round file to make it safe for hands to reach in.

-Here it is all finished with a small artistic addition.
+Here is my repurposed snack & beverage stand all finished with a small artistic addition.

 A couple of rusty upholstery springs, and eye hooks added to a piece of plywood painted in chalkboard paint, make a fun display, don’t you think?

 Now for some goodies to really dress it up for a party!

 You should have seen my kids eye-balling that stash of goods because this type of “food” is rarely, if ever, seen in my house.
 When I asked them what I should use to take a photo, I suggested popcorn and apple cider.
 They obviously won out and sugar it is.

 I sent my husband to the store to get some root beer in glass bottles to create an old fashioned feel …he comes home with these….plastic. yick.
 He said there weren’t any.
 Hmpf.
 Next time in the store with my gang, what do we see?
 Two whole sections dedicated to GLASS root beer and birch beer.
 Problem was that it was completely in a different section of the store. grrr…

 As the saying goes, “If you want it done right, you gotta do it yourself”.
 Ah well.

 In the end I did let my kids have a bit, rationing so as to not create the biggest sugar high this side of the planet.
 They love it when I create.
 Me too.